Texts, articles and reviews with label: 'reason'.

 Author: Mariano Artigas

-Author: His Excellency Mr. Ángel J. Gómez Montoro
+Author: H.E.
+Mr. Ángel J. Gómez Montoro

-summaryThe crisis of truth, the meaning of science: the search for truth, scientific truth, science at the service of truth, faith financial aid to science, functionalism and pragmatism, relativism, scientism, scientific rationality, metaphysical knowledge and Christian faith.
+summaryThe crisis of truth, the meaning of science: the search for truth, scientific truth, science at the service of truth, financial aid to science, functionalism and pragmatism, relativism, scientism, scientific rationality, metaphysical knowledge and Christian faith.

 Author: Mariano Artigas